joshmedeski/sesh/README.md

   </a>
 </p>

-**BETA:** This project is in active development and is not ready for use.
-I will update the README with proper installation instructions once it's ready.
+**BETA:** This project is in active development.
 Please check out the issues and contribute if you're interested in helping out.

 ## How to install